 Automated Experiments

-Deliberately, there is no human assessment of the explanations as this will be a purely programmatic and arithmetic exercise.
-This is a conscious research decision to imple- ment a purely statistical analysis.
+Consciously, there is no human assessment of the explanations as this will be a purely programmatic and arithmetic exercise.
+This is a conscious research decision to implement a purely statistical analysis.
 The rationale is to generate a lower cost assessment framework for XAI output but to also avoid situations such as those described by (Chromik, .Eiband, Buchner, Kru¨ger, & Butz, 2021) whereby users surveyed fall foul of that the authors describe as ”...the illusion of Explanatory Depth in Explainable AI...”.

 Potential Hardware Limitations